lucaslacasa/loadsharing/README.md

 Comment: as it stands, the algorithm inputs a constant ICU demand per trust (=20), this needs to be updated with actual estimated ICU demand.

+For any questions, contact me at l.lacasa@qmul.ac.uk

+-- Lucas Lacasa